kidmortal/nest-app/README.md

 This handle high CPU tasks by assiging it to a more performantic language (golang) to do the job.

+On this example, it will receive a number called nonce, and it will find what number added to it, that the hash value will start with 6 zeros in a row.

+Thats a very long calculation. so we using go to spread this job on multiple CPU cores.

 It queue pending jobs using Bull js and store the queue on Redis.

 Current list of complete jobs, pending and being processed can be accessed by websocket connection.